 The box on the right side of the section you just filled out is for continuous lap events and does not necessarily apply to autocross unless the car has been modified to DE/TT spec.
-Only the inspector's initials and their car number should be listed as well as the inspection date.
-Like this:
+The Shop or inspector's name should be legibly printed on the first line.
+The inspector's signature should be placed on the second line and the inspection date should be printed on the last line.